 This is one of my most favorite gone-vintage-in-my-closet frocks, a black cotton number by Willi Smith with a voluminous skirt and a mother of pearl buttoned back.
 What I did wrong was always wear it back to front, thus gradually straining various areas, notably the underarms, beyond endurance.

 Though the damage was pretty extreme, I was sad about never wearing it, so I set to work with my trusty underpatch and sashiko method, using a gorgeous length of deep violet raw Thai silk I've had forever and keep for special occasions (like the bag I made for my Tarot deck), and the 1920s French glossy floss I scored in an antique store.
+Then, later, did a second round using a horse (shown here in progress).
 As usual, I now like the dress even better.
-I wear it right way around.
+I still wear it backwards.

 Raw Thai silk

 Principal victim of the great mothpocalypse of 2017 (husband's closet), this Scottish Geelong lambswool ribbed blue cardi is nearly all darn and is a right...
 View full details

 RIP Queen of Punk.
 I love my Vivienne Westwood early-90s sort-of-bondage dress, all asymmetrical in charcoal wool jersey with mysterious webbing straps that sort of...
 View full details

 I wore this marled V-neck to death in the early-1990s, having scored it in the Dolce & Gabbana sample sale, then lost it for 20 years,...
 View full details